MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 Key features of a harms evaluation tool might include:

-1. **Stakeholder Identification**: The tool would help users identify and categorize various stakeholders affected by the technology, including direct users, indirectly affected parties, and other entities like future generations or non-human factors such as environmental concerns​ (.
+1. **Stakeholder Identification**: The tool would help users identify and categorize various stakeholders affected by the technology, including direct users, indirectly affected parties, and other entities like future generations or nonhuman factors such as environmental concerns​ (.

 2. **Harm Categories and Descriptions**: It would include a comprehensive list of potential harms, such as privacy loss, emotional distress, or economic exploitation.
 The tool could guide the user through various scenarios illustrating how the technology might cause these harms, helping to evaluate both intended and unintended consequences​.

 3. **Severity and Probability Assessments**: The tool would enable users to assess the severity and probability of each identified harm, allowing them to prioritize which issues to address first.
-This might include qualitative assessments and could be supported by data where available.
+Examples include qualitative assessments supported by data where available.

-4. **Mitigation Strategies**: Upon identifying and evaluating harms, the tool would suggest potential mitigation strategies.
-This could include changes to the system design, more safeguards, or alternative technological solutions that minimize identified risks.
+4. **Mitigation Strategies**: The tool suggests potential mitigation strategies after identifying and evaluating harms.
+Examples include changes to the system design, more safeguards, or alternative technological solutions that minimize identified risks.

 5. **Feedback Mechanisms**: The tool should incorporate mechanisms for gathering feedback from stakeholders, ensuring that the harms evaluation process is dynamic and responsive to new information and perspectives​​.

-6. **Documentation and Reporting**: To aid in transparency and accountability, the tool would facilitate the creation of detailed reports that document the harms assessment process, findings, and actions taken to mitigate potential risks​.
+6. **Documentation and Reporting**: For transparency and accountability, the tool might facilitate detailed reports that document the harms assessment process, findings, and potential risk mitigation actions taken​.

-These features would not only help identify and mitigate risks, but also help in designing more ethical and responsible AI systems by considering a broad spectrum of impacts from the outset.
+These features wouldn't only help identify and mitigate risks, but also help in designing more ethical and responsible AI systems by considering a broad spectrum of impacts from the outset.

 For more information, see: